YSanchezAraujo/PRE_VIS_DA_CURR_BIO/pipeline/README.md

 After you have set up your compute enviornment and downloaded the data, you should:
 1. run `run_encoding_model.jl`
 2. run `save_behavioral_data_for_model.jl`
-3. use either STAN or Turing to run the behavioral model
+3. use STAN to run the behavioral model
-4. Aggregate and save results (script to appear)
+4. aggregate and save results (script to appear)